PytorchConnectomics/SynAnno/README.md

 After providing the required information, click 'Submit' to prepare the data for the first page or revision.
 Then, click "Start Data Proofread"/"Start Drawing" to begin proofreading or revision.

-### Annotate
+### Error Detection

 - Workflow: Proofreading
 - URL: http://127.0.0.1:5000/annotation

 Clicking `Start Data Proofread` directs you to a grid view of instances.
-Instance status is indicated by color: correct (green), incorrect (red), unsure (gray).
+Instance status is indicated by color: correct (green), incorrect (red), unsure (yellow).
 Clicking on an instance changes its status: once for incorrect, twice for unsure, three times for correct.

 [![Grid View][3]][3]